Advertiser disclosure

 Are there any limitations on what I can do with a free laptop I got for college?

-Each school and program has its own rules as to how your free laptop can be used.
+Each school and program has their own rules as to how a free laptop can be used.
 Be sure to check with the program that offers you the laptop to see what it can be used for.

 Sometimes, especially if you have to return the computer eventually, the laptop will come with certain limitations in its operating system.
 You may be unable to visit certain websites or install external programs.
 Always be sure to find out the limitations around your laptop before you begin using it for anything that is not directly related to your studies.